You can help WWALS keep a healthy watershed with clean, swimmable, fishable, drinkable water.

 - Education of general public about conservation and stewardship of WWALS watershed.

 - Act as a knowledge resource about physical, biological and natural resources to, and about, our community.

 - Engage with local agencies on routine water quality testing.

 - Develop and maintain documentation relevant to our watershed.

 - Identify and address threats to the WWALS Watershed.

 - Engage our community in outdoor activities.

-- Raise money to fund organization on an ongoing basis.
+- Raise money to fund the organization on an ongoing basis.

-In order to reach these goals your generous contribution will be used for the purchase of equipment, volunteer supplies, and legal fees, as well as assisting in presentations, reports and conferences to the community and training workshops for volunteers.
+In order to reach these goals your generous contribution will be used for the purchase of equipment, volunteer supplies, and legal fees, as well paying staff and assisting in presentations, reports and conferences to the community and training workshops for volunteers.

-Your support of WWALS and its events is greatly appreciated!
+Your support of WWALS and its projects, events, and advocacy is greatly appreciated!